Erriez/ErriezBMX280/README.md

 ### Set sampling

 The sensor sampling and mode can be configured with function `setSampling()`.
-Recommended modes of operation according to the datasheet:
+Recommended modes of operation according to the datasheet chapter "Recommended modes of operation":

 ```c++
 // Set sampling